gimbalabs-ci/gimbalabs/data/project-pages/gl-init-03.md

 ## Gimbalabs Initiatives
 # Experiment #3: Content Translation

-Create systems for translating Gimbalabs content to languages other than English.
+For our next initiative, we will begin to create systems for translating Gimbalabs content to languages other than English.

+We have not yet launched this project, and we're eager to get the necessary systems in place to make time and organize people to deliver on it.